-Dr. Stefanie Sugar, Founder and Executive Director of BPS
+Dr. Stefanie Sugar (she/her), Founder and Executive Director of BPS

 Most recently, Dr. Sugar was a staff psychologist at Evidence Based Treatment Center of Seattle, specializing in providing CBT and DBT to adolescents, adults, couples and families, before joining the staff at Lenox Hill Hospital on the Upper East Side of Manhattan.
 She is a Clinical Faculty Member at the University of Washington, providing DBT supervision to graduate students in Dr. Marsha Linehan’s Behavioral Research and Therapy Clinics, and a Clinical Supervisor at both the Teacher’s College of Columbia University in NYC and Lenox Hill Hospital.
 She is also a member of the American Psychological Association, Anxiety and Depression Association of America, and the Association for Behavioral and Cognitive Therapies.